-Professor of Cognitive, Linguistic and Psychological Sciences, Chair of Cognitive, Linguistic and Psychological Sciences
+Professor of Cognitive and Psychological Sciences, Chair of Cognitive and Psychological Sciences

 Overview

 David Badre received his B.S. from the University of Michigan in 2000, and his Ph.D. from MIT in 2005.
-Following a postdoctoral fellowship at the University of California, Berkeley, he joined Brown's Department of Cognitive, Linguistic, and Psychological Sciences in 2008.
+Following a postdoctoral fellowship at the University of California, Berkeley, he joined Brown's Department of Cognitive and Psychological Sciences in 2008.
+He has served as Department Chair since 2022.
 He is an affiliate of the Carney Institute for Brain Science and a trainer in the Neuroscience Graduate Program.
-Prof. Badre is a Fellow of the Association for Psychological Science.
+Badre is a Fellow of the Association for Psychological Science.
 He has served as editor or on the editorial boards of several journals.
-He has been a standing member of the Cognition and Perception study section of the National Institutes of Health (NIH) since 2016, and has served as its Chair from 2020.
+He is a former Chair of the Cognition and Perception Study Section of the National Institutes of Health (NIH) and former Co-Chair of the NIH Director's New Innovator Award Editorial Board.

 Prof. Badre's research focuses on the cognitive neuroscience of cognitive control, which concerns how the brain translates goals and plans into concrete behaviors.
+He has over two decardes of published work on this topic.
 His research is supported by the NIH and through the Office of Naval Research.
 His work has been recognized by several awards, including an Alfred P. Sloan Foundation Fellowship in Neuroscience, a James S. McDonnell Scholar Award in Understanding Human Cognition, and the Cognitive Neuroscience Society Young Investigator Award.
-Professor Badre was a finalist for the PROSE Award from the Association of American Publishers for his 2020 book about the neuroscience of cognitive control, On Task.
+He was awarded Brown's Mid-Career Research Achievement Award in 2022.
+Professor Badre was a finalist for the PROSE Award from the Association of American Publishers for his 2020 book, On Task, about the neuroscience of cognitive control.
+His new book project concerns the neuroscience of human error.

 Brown Affiliations